About Cython

 The C code is generated once and then compiles with all major

-with Cython 0.20.x) as well as 3.5 and all later versions.
+C/C++ compilers in CPython 2.7 as well as 3.5 and all later versions.

 We regularly run integration tests against all supported CPython versions and